 This podcast interview qualifies for 0.5 general continuing education (CE) units.
 The Oregon Board of Naturopathic Medicine has approved this educational content for 0.5 “general” CE units for naturopathic physicians.
 Naturopathic physicians licensed in any U.S. state except California may obtain general CE by listening to this podcast and completing a 10-question test on the material contained within the clinical topic.
 Click the button below to take the test for FREE, thanks to an educational grant from Carlson Laboratories.
-Upon successful completion, you will receive an instant certificate of completion.
+Upon successful completion, you will receive an email confirming you passed.
 This CE approval may also qualify for the CE requirements of other practitioner types.

 About the Expert

 Jolie Root, LPN, LNC, is a nutritionist, health educator, nurse, medical journalist and well-known radio personality.
 She travels North America attending medical conferences and educating the public about the roles of nutrition in integrative medicine.
 She also spreads the word through informational articles published in magazines and newsletters across the country, including Alternative Medicine, Whole Foods, Taste for Life, and Senior Living.
 In addition, she hosts a weekly talk show called “Food for Thought,” which can be heard Fridays at 10:00 a.m.
 Eastern Time on AM 1160 WVNJ.